Annabelle movies in order The Conjuring Marathon

 Annabelle movies in order

-Picture this: you're gearing up for a spine-chilling horror night, eager to dive into the Annabelle trilogy and maybe even explore some extras from the Conjuring Universe.
+Picture this: You're getting ready for a scary movie night, and you're excited to watch the Annabelle movies and maybe some other films from the Conjuring Universe.
 But then the questions start swirling.
 "Which movie should I watch first?"
 "Is Annabelle: Creation really a prequel?"
 "Do I need to include The Conjuring?"
-Don't worry.
+No worries.
 We've got the perfect watch order for your Annabelle movie marathon.
-Whether you're planning a solo scarefest or a horror night with friends, we'll ensure you focus on the thrills, not the logistics.
-So grab your popcorn, dim the lights, and prepare for the demon doll's eerie presence.
+If you're planning a solo scarefest or a horror night with friends, we'll make sure you focus on the thrills, not the logistics.
+Grab your popcorn and get ready for some creepy fun with the demon doll.

 -